Want to be more productive? But there are so many things to do that it doesn’t seem like enough time to get it all done.

 I eliminated the excuses that I told myself, which were only holding me back.

-- It’s not possible to focus on me because then I will neglect others.
+- It’s impossible to focus on myself because I will neglect others.

 - The guilt of even trying to think of caring for myself first